Unthrottled/ultra-marathon/content/accomplishments/a_thecommunicator.md

 metaDescription: "This is the meta description"
 ---

-Very early into my professional software development career and just before my ultramarathon, I realized there was that I had a gap in a very specific skill.
-That skill was being able to express my thoughts in a coherent matter to others.
-Not being able to convey that something is not right about a design, requirement, or code.
-This fact was almost immediately apparent to me.
+Very early into my professional software development career and just before my 1500+ days of dedicated work.
+There was a realization of a gap in a very specific skill.
+Which was being able to express my thoughts in a coherent matter to others.
+Lacking the ability to convey that something is not right about: a design, requirement, or code.
+This fact was almost immediately apparent to me once I started to work.

 This was something that I had not learned about in school, nor did I expect this.
+Yes, learning how to speak in public and delivered an outlined speech was covered.
+However, being able to quickly convey meaning on the spot, was not.
 I would be able to look at something, have a feeling that it is not correct, but was not able to pin-point the issue.
-Which would then in turn make it almost impossible to convey this to another person.
-How could I express something to somebody else, if I myself do not full understand the issue.
+Which would then in turn make it almost impossible to communicate this to another person.
+How could I express something to somebody else, if I myself do not full understand the issue?

 Looking back at this initial problem, I think it might have been an artifact of me being at the very beginning of my programming journey.
-Everything was shiny and new, and I wanted to do everything right!
+Everything was new and fascinating, and I wanted to do everything right!

 # Accidentally Breaking The Communication Barrier